usefullog/usefullog.github.io/content/posts/seaside.md

 Oregon beach is cold even in summer.
 There is often strong wind and the sea water is freezing.
 Nevertheless, the sand is very soft on Oregan beaches and I still enjoy walking on the beach and dipping my feet into the waves, even in the winter.

 ![](/seaside/beach.JPG)
-This photo is taken by PJ with a disposable Kodak film camera.
+This photo is taken by P with a disposable Kodak film camera.
 Nowadays shooting with a film camera is becoming a niche hobby the same way that poeple listen to music with vinyl records.
 People even look for digital camera brand such as Fujifilm, which has its unique film-like color profiles.

 ![](/seaside/carousel.JPG)